z-siddiqi/alpaca-market-agent/docs/discovery.md

 - multi-leg orders support a caller-provided `client_order_id` for idempotency
 - order lookup, cancellation, replacement, position reads, and position closing are exposed

-This supports a simple runtime architecture: a Python service launches Alpaca MCP over local stdio, exposes a deliberately narrowed subset of its tools to the model, and calls the model through Cloudflare AI Gateway.
+The runtime launches Alpaca MCP over local stdio and exposes a deliberately narrowed subset of its tools to the model.

-## Remaining verification

-- marketable limit exits and stale-order replacement behavior
-- multi-contract single-leg submission, partial fills, cancellation, and closing
-- multi-leg debit-spread submission and cancellation
-- restart recovery from working-order and open-position states
-- competition leaderboard accounting and intervention rules